postgres/pgcommitfest/README.md

 ```

 #### Load data
-You'll need either a database dump or else to create a superuser to start from scratch.
-Here's how you
+You can either start from scratch, in which case you'll create a superuser like so:
 create a super user:

 ```bash